"The mistakes are all there, waiting to be made."

 -Saveloy Grigorievitch Tartakower

 It was a knock on my window this time.
-A few days ago, it was a mysterious note with a meeting place, and a few days before that it was the ring of my doorbell.
+A few days ago, it was a mysterious note with a meeting place, and a few days before that it was the ring of my doorbell with no one on the step.
 Somehow these nightly adventures had become a regular thing, and they never came about in normal ways.

 Sebastian was sitting on the limb of the tree as if he belonged there, one hand holding onto a branch above him, and the other resting on his knee.
 “Hi.”